ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 **Interaction with Haddock.** Initially, ``haddock`` will be kept as it is
 today: a command which builds Haddock documentation for every enabled component (one in this case).
-However, eventually, it would be good to treat building Haddock documentation as a "component" in and of itself.
+However, eventually, it would be good to treat building Haddock documentation as a "component" in and of itself, so it can be generated and installed independently of building any component (indeed, Haddock is completely independent of a build).
-A Haddock build target for a library has a single dependency on the actually built library, making it easy to retroactively build the Haddock documentation for a package after the fact.
+Thus, every component would also have a corresponding Haddock component for the documentation.

+The primary complication is that cross-linking for Haddock documentation is implemented by storing paths for haddock interfaces and HTMLs in the package database
+(``hadock-interfaces`` and ``haddock-html``).
+Clearly, since we want to build Haddocks independently of libraries, this should no longer be done.
+I suggest we workaround this problem by making "fake" installed package database entries to represent Haddock documentation:
+Haddock components form an independent, parallel dependency tree to the library tree.

 **Interaction with package common files.** Cabal packages can be bundled with package-common files (specified by the ``data-files`` field), which